The Ultimate Guide to Thought Leadership

 Your audience should know what to expect from you and when.
 A regular cadence of thought leadership content primes audiences to recognize and associate your brand with the specific thought leadership message or topic you want to reinforce.

-9 in 10 decision-makers say they’re moderately or very likely to be more receptive to sales or marketing outreach from a company that consistently produces high-quality thought leadership.
+decision-makers say they’re moderately or very likely to be more receptive to sales or marketing outreach from a company that consistently produces high-quality thought leadership.

 Source: 2024 B2B Thought Leadership Impact Report, Edelman and LinkedIn